Gwyneth Paltrow ski collision trial set for family testimony

-Attorneys are expected to call Polly Grasham and Shae Herath to the stand and question them about the broken ribs and lasting brain damage that their father Terry Sanderson claims he sustained after he and Paltrow crashed at one of North America's most upscale ski resorts seven years ago.
+Attorneys are expected to call Polly Grasham and Shae Herath to the stand and question them about the broken ribs and lasting brain damage that their father Terry Sanderson claims he sustained after his collision with Paltrow seven years ago.

 Neurologist Richard Boehme and Paltrow herself could also be called to testify on either Thursday or Friday.